sasanarakkha/study-tools/pali-class/pali-class.md

 This material is for free distribution only.

 Originally created by Ven.
 Bodhirasa.
-Updated and enhanced by Ven.
+Updated and enhanced by [Sāsanārakkha Buddhist Sanctuary](http://sasanarakkha.org/) Pāli Development panel under the guidance of Ven.
 Devamitta.
-Supported by [Sāsanārakkha Buddhist Sanctuary.](http://sasanarakkha.org/)

 It has introductory meeting + 13 classes + final test.
 Total 15 meetings.